shivannis/xandr-docs-public/xandr-docs/articles/monetize/video-players.md

 This page describes the Xandr video player offerings, as well as ideal use cases and limitations of each player.

-## Instream versus Outstream Video
+## Instream versus outstream video

 Instream video refers to video advertising for which publishers provide their own players (usually to house their own content).